 Let’s take a quick look at some of the key benefits of intermittent fasting in this video first:

-Fasting has been proven to improve biomarkers of disease, reduce oxidative stress and preserve learning and memory functioning, according to Mark Mattson, senior investigator for the National Institute on Aging, part of the US National Institutes of Health.
+Fasting has been proven to improve biomarkers of disease, reduce oxidative stress, and preserve learning and memory functioning, according to Mark Mattson, senior investigator for the National Institute on Aging, part of the US National Institutes of Health.
 Mattson investigated the health benefits of IF on the cardiovascular system and brain in rodents, and like many others, has called for “well-controlled human studies” in people “across a range of body mass indexes”.

-Mattson has contributed to several other IF studies and caloric restriction.
+Mattson has contributed to several other IF studies on caloric restriction.
 In one, overweight adults with moderate asthma consumed only 20% of their normal calorie intake on alternate days.
 Participants who adhered to the diet lost 8% of their initial body weight over eight weeks.
-The participants also saw a decrease in markers of oxidative stress, inflammation, and improvement of asthma-related symptoms and several quality-of-life indicators.In another study, Mattson and colleagues explored the effects of intermittent and continuous energy restriction on weight loss and various biomarkers (for conditions such as breast cancer, diabetes and cardiovascular disease) among young overweight woman.
+The participants also saw a decrease in markers of oxidative stress, inflammation, and improvement of asthma-related symptoms and several quality-of-life indicators.In another study, Mattson and colleagues explored the effects of intermittent and continuous energy restriction on weight loss and various biomarkers (for conditions such as breast cancer, type 2 diabetes and heart disease) among young overweight women.

-They found that time restricted eating, or intermittent restriction, was as effective as continuous restriction for improving weight loss, insulin sensitivity and other health biomarkers.
+They found that time restricted eating, or intermittent restriction, was as effective as continuous restriction for improving weight loss, insulin level sensitivity, and other health biomarkers.

-For instance, if you don’t eat for 10 to 16 hours, your body will seek its fat deposits for energy, and fatty acids called ketones will be released into the bloodstream.
-This has been shown to protect memory and learning functionality as well as slow disease processes in the brain.
+For instance, if you don’t eat for 10 to 16 hours, your body will burn fat deposits for energy, and fatty acids called ketones will be released into the bloodstream.
+This has been shown to protect memory and learning functionality, as well as slow disease processes in the brain.

 1. You deprive the body of moisture which can clean-up the gut by not allowing moisture-thriving bacteria to form or sustain existence.
-Any unhealthy bacteria will in essence die-off when there is no food or water to sustain it.
+Any unhealthy bacteria will, in essence, die-off when there is no food or water to sustain it.

 When I perform my ritualistic meditations such as transcendental meditation in the morning, or any time of the day while fasted, I feel much more deeply connected and dialed-in with the meditation itself.
-This could be due to a lack of substances/external stimuli such as food or water that the body needs to allocate resources to process.
+This could be due to a lack of substances/external stimuli, such as food or water that the body needs to allocate resources to process.